Ludo.ai

 Workflow:

-1. The selected image appears in the center.
+1. The selected image appears in the center as your Base Image.

-This iterative process allows for complex, multi-step image editing, all driven by natural language and simple masking.
+This iterative process allows for complex, multi-step image editing, all driven by natural language, dual references, and simple masking.

 • How to Write Effective Prompts